Can’t get to England? Why not make your own crunchy beer battered fish and homemade “chips” (french fries) for dinner, in the comfort of your home!

 I don’t fry food too much these days as a rule… every couple of months I will make fried chicken to honor our family’s Southern roots, BUT THEN I SAW IT… a recipe on Pinterest for Beer Battered Fish and Chips.

-Against all my common sense, I think I heard the recipe calling to me, bringing back memories of a summer I spent in England years ago, and the smell of fish and chips available everywhere, served wrapped up in paper, and piping hot!
+Fish and chips seemed to be available everywhere, and were served wrapped up in paper, and piping hot!
 I loved buying fish and chips from local vendors in several of the towns I visited.
 Such a great memory.

-I enjoyed every single bite of my crispy coated pieces of fish (with some good Malt Vinegar on them), and loved the delicious “chips” dipped in ketchup.
+I enjoyed every single bite of my crispy coated pieces of fish (with Malt Vinegar on them), and loved the delicious “chips” dipped in ketchup.
 The chips (fries) are cooked twice to get them nice and crispy, and let me tell you… they were tasty!
-So there you have it… I was glad I made this recipe.
-Yum!
-The only thing missing was having this meal served, wrapped up in a big old piece of greasy paper… but I can live without that!
-Here’s a peek at the “process” for making this dish:

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page